mongodb/docs-bi-connector/source/includes/fact-system-vars.rst

    * - ``full_pushdown_exec_mode``
      - boolean
-     - Specifies whether a query error is returned for queries with clauses that aren't fully translated to MongoDB semantics.
+     - Specifies whether a query error is returned for queries with clauses that aren't fully translated to the MongoDB query language.
        SQL query predicates are used to filter data returned by the query.
      - ``0 (false)``
      - ``0 (false)``
    * - ``log_level``